TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Addparams/Index.rst

    <tr><td valign="top" bgcolor="white">

-(This example adds the 'bgColor' property to the value of the TEXT cObject, if the content is not "". (zero counts as a value here!))
+(This example adds the 'bgColor' property to the value of the TEXT cObject, if the content is not "" (zero counts as a value here!).)